zaufi/pytest-matcher/doc/include-traversal-warning.rst

 .. attention::

-    Directory traversal is not allowed for path parameters!
-Also, paths should be relative.
+    Directory traversal is not allowed for path parameters and paths must be relative.
-    They get evaluated relative to the ``rootdir`` determined_ by ``pytest``.
+    They are evaluated relative to the ``rootdir`` determined_ by ``pytest``.

 .. _determined: https://docs.pytest.org/en/8.0.x/reference/customize.html#initialization-determining-rootdir-and-configfile